kivy/python-for-android/docs/source/android.rst

     .. warning::

         The callback will be called in another thread than the main thread.
-Be careful to not access to OpenGL or something like that.
+In that thread, be careful not to access OpenGL or something like that.

     .. method:: __init__(callback, actions=None, categories=None)